Within the TSAC several courses can be followed.

 TNO organises the courses for the indoor climbing and rescue techniques for outdoor climbing.
 In the course schedule you can find the exact dates and times at which the courses are given and how to apply for them.

 Indoor Toprope (KVB-IT)

 This course is mandatory for all new TSAC-members who aren’t already in possession of this certification.
-With this certification a member can toprope in the Sports Centre if there is an attendant (Dutch: "zaalwacht") present.
+With this certification a member is allowed to toprope in the Sports Centre if there is an attendant (Dutch: "zaalwacht") present.

 Course material Indoor Toprope

 This course is a follow up for the Indoor Toprope course and meant for people who would like to lead climb on the walls of the Sports Centre.
 With this certificate a member is allowed to toprope and lead climb in the Sports Centre if there is an attendant present.
 Additionally if they have passed a theoretical exam they are allowed to climb without an attendant present with at least two others who are equally or higher certified.
 To start this course a member has to be able to climb at least 3 routes on the concrete wall with relative ease.
 This is a requirement when the course takes place inside the sports centre, but it doesn't guarantee that a climber can join the course.

 Outdoor Lead Climbing (KVB-OV)

 The course is a follow up for the Indoor Lead Climbing course and meant for people who want to start rock climbing.
 With this certificate you are allowed to climb single length and properly bolted routes without direct supervision.
 You can also get the additional qualifications Multi Pitch (MP) and Traditional (Trad) climbing.